Petrol, diesel prices remain steady in Mumbai, Delhi, Kolkata, Chennai: Check fuel rates here

-Petrol and diesel prices remained unchanged across metro cities for more than 100 days on Thursday.
+Petrol and diesel prices remained unchanged in the country on Friday.
 This is the longest duration when the rates have remained static.

 In December 2021, the Delhi government had reduced the value-added tax on petrol from 30 per cent to 19.40 per cent.
 With this, petrol prices in the national capital were slashed by Rs 8.56 per litre.